 Nobody’s going to blame Spoon for being too aggressive.
 My high school coach always said, “It’s okay to make a mistake as long as you’re going 100%.”
 Spoon only has one gear and that’s why he’ll be hard to keep off the field.

-“Yep it is.
+"His thoughts on their schedule this year and playing division games late in the season:“Yep it is.
 I think what they tried to do is make sure this year, as you look at the overall NFL schedule, there are going to be a lot of division games at the end of the season to hopefully make all the games meaningful and, again, your division opponents are the most important ones.
-As we look way, way down the road, the end of the season is going to probably affect who is going to win the division and who is going to have an opportunity to play.”
+As we look way, way down the road, the end of the season is going to probably affect who is going to win the division and who is going to have an opportunity to play.”"

 I can’t wait for the late season games having really meaning.
 Weeks 16 and 17 were a joke sometimes and this year they all matter.